graalvm/graalvm-demos/native-image/microservices/micronaut-hello-rest-maven/README.md

     The container image that was created is about 56.9MB.

-3. Now run the image with `docker`:
+3. Now run the container image with `docker`:
     ```bash
     docker run -p8080:8080 --rm micronaut:hello
     ```

 4. Finally, test the application using `curl` in the second terminal window or open it in a browser.
     ```bash
     curl http://localhost:8080/GraalVM